 You may need to be treated for other conditions that have developed.
 Hemochromatosis can cause these to develop: DiabetesLiver cirrhosisHeart failureEnlargement of the spleen

-Screening for hemochromatosis is not a routine part of medical care.
-Researchers and public health officials do have some suggestions: Brothers and sisters of people who have hemochromatosis should have their blood tested.
+To help reduce the chance of hemochromatosis: Brothers and sisters of people who have hemochromatosis should have their blood tested.
 This will help identify those who have the disease or are carriers.Parents, children, and other close relatives of people who have the disease should consider testing.